Lightning-AI/pytorch-lightning/docs/source-fabric/fundamentals/precision.rst

 `Transformer Engine <https://github.com/NVIDIA/TransformerEngine>`__ (TE) is a library for accelerating models on the latest NVIDIA GPUs using 8-bit floating point (FP8) precision on Hopper GPUs, to provide better performance with lower memory utilization in both training and inference.
-It offers improved performance over true half precision with no degradation in accuracy.
+It offers improved performance over half precision with no degradation in accuracy.

 Using TE requires replacing some of the layers in your model.
 Fabric automatically replaces the :class:`torch.nn.Linear` and :class:`torch.nn.LayerNorm` layers in your model with their TE alternatives, however, TE also offers